mpsonntag/snippets/courses/teaching/Linux.md

 ### Default mount points

-A mount point is a link between a disk partition and the file system on this partition
+A mount point is a link between a disk partition, and the file system on this partition

     cat /etc/fstab